 We also had a terrific lunch in a beautifully restored downtown cafe called the Forrey Grill, with a tasty blackened grilled chicken on a croissant sandwich and fresh crunchy homemade potato chips.
 Here are reviews on Yelp.

 In Alva, the place to go is the Alva Country Diner, 21200 Palm Beach Blvd., which is known locally for its broasted chicken.
+(On a Saturday night we visited, dozens of people were waiting in the parking lot for a table.)

 Nearby: Explore Fort Myers riverfront